JornWildt/ZimmerBot/README.md

 The program is given to the public domain "AS IS", so have fun and do not blame the author for any problems you may run into.

-License: MIT (see LICENSE)
+License: MIT (see the file "LICENSE").

 ## Trying it out

-Load the solution, set startup project as either ZimmerBot.Console or ZimmerBotEliza, build, build, run and start chatting.
+Load the solution, set startup project as either ZimmerBot.Console or ZimmerBotEliza, build, run and start chatting.

 The Eliza clone should be the easiest to get something funny out of.